 Breast cancer registry development in West Africa

-The only countries possessing a national registry in West Africa are Cape Verde and the Republic of Gambia (Table 2).
+The only countries possessing a national registry in West Africa are Cape Verde and the Republic of Gambia (Figure 1 and Table 2).
 Benin, Burkina Faso, Cote d’Ivoire, Ghana, Guinea, Mali, Niger, and Nigeria possess sub-national registries, namely hospital-based and population-based registries with minimal catchment areas focused solely on urban centers.
 In total, cancer registries in West Africa covered just 7.08% of the population.
 While the two documented national registries of Cape Verde and The Republic of Gambia covered 92.6% and 100% of their populations, respectively, sub-national registries covered between 0.29% (in the case of the Calabar sub-national registry in Nigeria) to 19.88% of the population (in the case of the Abidjan subnational registry in Cote d’Ivore), with the average sub-national registry covering 6.39% of a country’s population.
 Among the countries with multiple sub-national registries, such as Nigeria and Benin, there was no indication or measurement of duplicate cancer cases recorded between registries.

 Additional data quality findings from the literature search revealed that among the countries included within the AFCRN regional registry collective, only one registry, Benin’s Parakou registry, has up to date cancer registry data from the past year on the AFCRN website (16).
 Furthermore, the Cotonou population-based registry in Benin is the only registry in West Africa accepted into the Cancer Incidence in Five Continents Volume XII Report due to its meeting of WHO data quality standards for cancer registry data (14).